A new class of curves generalizing helix and rectifying curves: Introduction

-A simple calculate show that for $f\equiv 0$ we find the Eq.(\ref{2}) given from the helix condition of the curve $\alpha $, and for non null constant function $f,$ we get the rectifying condition of $\alpha $ in Eq.(\ref{3}).
+where $f$ is an integrable function.
+By a simple calculate, for $f\equiv 0$ we find the right side of Eq.(\ref{2}) and for non null constant function $ f, $ we get, up to parametrization, right side of the Eq.(\ref{3}).
+When the $f$\textit{-position vector }$\alpha _{f}$ lie in the rectifying plane of $\alpha $ i.e.

+for $f(s)\equiv 0$ and $f(s)\equiv f$ (constant), we find helix and rectifying definitions, respectively, where $\lambda $ and $\mu $ are some functions.
+The generalization in the terms of curvature and the torsion functions of the Eqs(\ref{2.1} and \ref{3.1}) will be presented in the Theorem \ref{T2}.

-Now, we are able to give the following definition about such curves;
+Now, we are able to introduce the following definition about such curves.